|Types||Oxford Qualification - Part-time|

-Teaching is by means of lectures and practical sessions, which need to be supplemented by private study.
+Teaching is by means of lectures, field trips and practical sessions, which need to be supplemented by private study and individual fieldwork.

 Unit 4: Individual dissertation

 An 8,000-word dissertation on a subject relevant to architectural history, chosen in consultation with the course tutor and due for submission by the end of August 2017.
 Dissertations are supervised within OUDCE.

 To provide an opportunity for an extended exploration of a single topic based on primary and secondary research to demonstrate the skills and knowledge gained in the other elements of the course.

 Dissertation topics are chosen during Hilary Term, and all students make a short initial presentation of their subject in the last session of that term.
 There may be another class seminar in June, by agreement with the students.
 Individual supervisions are given at mutually convenient times from May to the end of July.
 Dissertations are submitted by the end of August.

 Settlement, Landscape and Medieval Buildings